uowuo/abaddon/README.md

 The two folders within the `res` folder (`res/res` and `res/css`) are necessary.
 Windows also uses the `fonts` folder.
 You can put them directly next to the executable.
 On Linux, `css` and `res` can also be loaded from `~/.local/share/abaddon` or `/usr/share/abaddon`.
-On macOS when installed via package managers such as Homebrew the install prefix (e.g. `/usr/local/share/abaddon` or the Homebrew Cellar location) is also checked for resources (fixes hybras/homebrew-tap#235).
+On macOS, when installed via package managers such as Homebrew, the install prefix (e.g. `/usr/local/share/abaddon` or the Homebrew Cellar location) is also checked for resources.

 `abaddon.ini` will also be automatically used if located at `~/.config/abaddon/abaddon.ini` and there is no `abaddon.ini` in the working directory